captainbrosset/icanhasjavascript/README.md

 There are probably other (better) attempts at doing this, but I don't care, this is worth the try anyway.

 For now, the tool parses ALL javascript files at the beginning, and this simply is not proving to work out well.
-Launching a parsing on 600 files takes about 25 minutes ;-)
+Launching a parsing on 600 files takes about 25 minutes ;-) So, even if this runs in athread, it won't fly.